USEPA/EPA_HD_CTI_BCA/docs/source/methodology.rst

 - *CumulativeSales* = cumulative sales of MY2027 and later vehicles in model year, MY, of implementation
 - *SeedVolumeFactor* = 0 or greater to represent the number of years of learning already having occurred on a technology

-For step-2 and later direct costs (equations show step-2 occurring in MY2030):
+For subsequent steps, e.g., new direct costs implemented in 2030:

 .. math::
     :label: